 Show your support and appreciation for Urban Scout

-7 Comments on “Enduring the Winter Cold, Guilt”
+7 responses to “Enduring the Winter Cold, Guilt”

 This doesn’t support your conclusion but I was reading and they asked chief cornplanter why he didn’t chink the walls of his cabin, and he replied that then it would be too warm inside and no one would want to go hunting in the winter.
 But screw cornplanter.
 He was a sellout.
 Sold most of the senecas land to the white people and his own private reservation, land that was awarded to him and his descendants for being such a good friend to the whites, is some of the only seneca land left.